Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 Along with smoother streams, ABR offers a faster startup.
 Since ABR streams usually start with a low bitrate stream until the selection algorithm estimates bandwidth capacity or buffering occupancy, the video is able to begin playback immediately.
 That means brands don’t need to worry about losing viewers due to slow loading times.

-ABR streaming also improves the viewing experience on smartphones and tablets.
-In the past, data plan limitations and low device processing power made streaming video on-the-go a challenge for broadcasters.
+ABR adaptive bitrate streaming also improves the viewing experience on smartphones and tablets.
+In the past, data plan limitations and low device processing power made streaming video on the go a challenge for broadcasters.
 ABR ensures mobile users are able to watch video streams without buffering despite these potential limitations.

 Since ABR streams utilize HTTP for delivery, it works with most web servers and CDNs.
 That means it’s cheaper than setting up specialized servers or keeping persistent connections open.
 Using ABR streaming, therefore, can be a cost-effective way to scale while maintaining a high-quality streaming experience.

-When a user has a poor streaming experience, they’re more likely to view your brand negatively.
+When a user has a poor streaming experience, they’re more likely to view your brand negatively, even if it is not directly your fault that the video experience isn’t the best.
 That limits the opportunity for advertising and monetization down the line.
 That’s why ABR is crucial for today’s broadcasters.
+ABR streaming gives you a higher degree of control over the end-user experience.

-As a comprehensive over the top (OTT) platform, Dacast makes it straightforward to deliver ABR streams with its flexible encoding capabilities and HTML5 adaptive video player.
-That’s why the platform was nominated as the best platform for Small/Medium Business Platform in the 2019 Streaming Media Readers’ Choice Awards.
+As a comprehensive over-the-top (OTT) streaming platform, Dacast makes it straightforward to deliver ABR streams with its flexible encoding capabilities and HTML5 adaptive video player.
+That’s why the streaming platform was nominated as the best platform for Small/Medium Business Platform in the 2019 Streaming Media Readers’ Choice Awards.
+Dacast was also listed as one of the Most Important Companies in Online Video Tech in 2021.

-If you’re a broadcaster looking to optimize your video streams for end-users, consider our risk-free, 30-day trial of Dacast.
-Find out how easy it is to set up and manage adaptive bitrate streams using the OTT platform.
+If you’re a broadcaster looking to optimize your video streams for end-users, consider our risk-free, 14-day trial of Dacast.